The Uncomfortable Truth About Campus Rape Policy

 The Trump administration has amply demonstrated that its words cannot be taken at face value, and that its policy views, in many cases, are born of ignorance or calculated to inflame.
 Even so, a reconsideration of the policies surrounding sexual assault on campus, and public debate about them, is necessary.

 This article, the first of a three-part series, examines how the rules governing sexual-assault adjudication have changed in recent years, and why some of those changes are problematic.
-Part II will look at how a new—and false—science regarding key characteristics of sexual assault has biased adjudications and fostered unhealthy ideas about assault on campus.
+Part II will look at how a new—and inaccurate—science regarding key characteristics of sexual assault has biased adjudications and fostered unhealthy ideas about assault on campus.
 Part III considers a facet of the sexual assault adjudications that demands considerably more attention than it has received.

 On April 4, 2011, the country’s more than 4,600 institutions of higher education received an unexpected letter from the Obama administration’s Department of Education.
 It began with the friendly salutation “Dear Colleague,” but its contents were pointed and prescriptive.
 The letter, and other guidance that followed, laid out a series of steps that all schools would be required to take to correct what the administration described as a collective failure to address sexual assault.
 Its arrival signaled the start of a campaign to eliminate what Vice President Joe Biden called an epidemic of sexual violence on campus.